 You don't have to be an Einstein to follow the rules of face cards to understand.
 Leo Colovini has created a comprehensible combination game with simple means, which is just as good as a family or party game as it is as an entertaining game in between.
 And so it should come as no surprise that face cards has landed on the gaming table at regular intervals since it was within our reach.

-142 cards from different categories form the heart of the fun card game from the house Ravensburger.
+142 cards from different categories form the heart of the fun card game from Ravensburger.
 Each player equips himself with a photo album, which he places on the table in front of him.
-The starting hand is then formed from 7 cards (or 5 if there are more than 6 players).
-Protected from the eyes of the other players, everyone looks at their hand cards - and lets the impressions shown work their magic on them.
-It's amazing how quickly the first similarities on the map images are discovered, sometimes imagined.
-It's exciting to see whether other players are similar to you.
-To find out, each player chooses two cards at the beginning of a round that they believe are similar.
-The same hair color, a similar nose, a comparable facial expression: any similarity that can be justified in some way can be used as a selection criterion.
-There are also special points for selection across categories (people, animals, objects).
+Then the starting hand is formed from 7 cards (if there are more than 5 players, from 6).
+Protected from the eyes of the other players, everyone looks at their hand cards - and lets the impressions shown have an effect on themselves.
+It is amazing how quickly the first similarities on the map images are discovered, sometimes thought up.
+It is exciting to see whether other players think similarly to yourself.
+To find out, each player chooses two cards at the beginning of a round that he believes are similar.
+The same hair color, a similar nose, a comparable facial expression: any similarity that is somehow justifiable can be used as a selection criterion.
+There are also special points for a cross-category selection (people, animals, objects).

 When each player has chosen his crazy pair of cards from his hand, each player in turn places one of the cards face up, the other face down, in front of them.
 If the player round consists of a maximum of 4 players, three additional cards from the supply are laid out as disruptive cards.
 It shouldn't be too simple and obvious either.
 After shuffling the table cards, the players turn over their face-down pair cards.
 The starting player now begins to guess a possible combination.
 The owner of the cards laid out in front of him gives feedback as to whether or not there has been a hit.
 If the answer is no, it is the next player's turn.
 If the answer is yes, the two players involved each receive one of the cards and place them in their photo album as victory points.
 Then the players draw two cards and continue the round. face cards ends when all players have been starting players the same number of times.